renatodellosso/The-Long-North/Locations/Towns & Cities/Lake Varneir.md

 Lake Varneir has a small tavern by the water, called by the Aboleth.

+Fishing boats usually go out every day, but haven't after the sighting of some sort of serpent in the lake.

 # Lake Varneir Rumors
 | 1d8 | Rumor |
 | ---- | ---- |